kodaho/manen/docs/source/user_guide.rst

 User Guide
 ==========

-This part of the section helps you to get the most of ``manen``.
+This part of the section helps you to get the most of Manen.
 By following the different guides, you will get familiar with main features of the package.

 The first user guide explains the advantages of using a ``Browser`` compared to a :py:class:`~selenium.webdriver.remote.webdriver.WebDriver`.
-The second one details how to implement the page object model using ``manen``.
+The second one details how to implement the page object model using Manen.

 .. admonition:: Associated notebooks
    :class: seealso